Fair Housing

 Filing a Housing Discrimination Complaint

-1. File with the State
+File with the State

-2. File with HUD
+File with HUD

-Complaints may be dual-filed with the U.S. Department of Housing and Urban Development
+Complaints may be dual-filed with the U.S. Department of Housing and Urban Development.

-3. File a Lawsuit
+File a Lawsuit

 Practical Tips for Tenants

-- Submit accommodation requests in writing
+- Submit accommodation requests in writing whenever possible.

-- Avoid relying on verbal approvals
+- Avoid relying only on verbal approvals.